WisconsinRobotics/WRoverPlayground/src/wrover_status_light/ServiceIntro.md

 5. To run the server code, in a new terminal, run `rosrun wrover_status_light DemoServer.py`.
 6. To see a list of all services, in a new terminal, run `rosservice list`.
 You should see `/double_service` listed.
 Now would also be a good opportunity to run `rosservice help` and familiarize yourself with all the `rosservice` commands.
 7. You can run the service manually from the command line using `rosservice call`.
 In this case, try running `rosservice call /double_service "input: [insert your number here]"`.
 You should see that the inputted number is doubled.
 8. To run the client code, run `rosrun wrover_status_light DemoClient.py`.
 You should see powers of 2 being printed.
-Eventually the program will throw an exception.
+Eventually the program will print `Integer overflow encountered`.
 This is because the response/request messages use a 64-bit integer, and as the number is doubled eventually we will reach integer overflow.
 9. Use `Ctrl-C` to exit out of any programs

 ## Challenge